Skip to main content

 Benefits of Co-op Programs

-• The ability to earn income to pay for college without decreasing your eligibility for need-based financial aid.
-Co-op wages do not count toward Expected Family Contribution.
-Also, you may even be able to reduce federal taxes on your co-op income.
+Lastly, co-op students earn income to help pay for college without decreasing their eligibility for need-based financial aid.
+Co-op wages don’t count toward Expected Family Contribution and may even reduce federal taxes on co-op income.

 20 Colleges with Co-op Programs